digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/transfer.rst

 between two parties, such as Alice and Bob.
 This transfer debits the sending account and atomically credits the receiving account.

-Next, we'll explore how to configure controllers responsible for authorizing incoming and outgoing transfers of holdings to an account.
+Next, we will explore how to configure the controllers responsible for authorizing incoming and outgoing transfers of holdings to an account.

 Configuring Account Controllers